 Are you considering starting a company or selling your services in Sweden?
 As an EU citizen, you have the same rights and obligations as a Swedish entrepreneur.

 The freedom of establishment and the freedom to provide services are two fundamental freedoms central to the EU internal market.
-This means that, as an EU citizen, you may operate a business in Sweden and have the same rights and obligations as Swedish entrepreneurs.
-For example, you are required to register your company, apply for F-tax and VAT and a permit if your business activities require one.
+As an EU citizen, you can operate a business in Sweden and will have the same rights and obligations as Swedish entrepreneurs.
+You are required to register your company, apply for F-tax and VAT, and a permit if your business activities require one.

-If you will be providing a service on a temporary basis, as a consultant or freelancer, for example, you must provide documentary evidence such as a certificate or agreement.
+If you will be providing a service on a temporary basis, as a consultant or freelancer, you must provide documentary evidence like a certificate or agreement.

 The document must show

 - the length of time you will be offering the service

 The document must be in writing and signed by the recipient of the service.
 The residence permit applies for the duration of the service provision.

 If you are providing services for a period exceeding six months, your income will normally be taxed in Sweden.
 If this is the case, you will be allocated a coordination number when you register with the Swedish Tax Agency (Skatteverket).
 This replaces the personal identity number and is used in contacts with authorities, for example, when you apply to the Tax Agency for F-tax.

 Do you need help with setting up your business?

 There is plenty of support available for setting up a business in Sweden.